integrationagent/integrationagent-site/content/blog/2016-09-20-validate-idea.md

 ## 5. Minimum viable product validation (MVP)
 The main aim of MVP validation is to approve or disapprove your product idea.
 Many SaaS companies that fall in the B2B category allow free trials or demonstration of their products.
 You can apply these tactics and get testimonials in exchange.
 The testimonials can help you to improve on the product idea.

-You don't have to hire a bunch of people just to build MVP, you can seek help from companies that <a href="http://idea2saas.com">specialize in SaaS MVP development</a>.
+You don't have to hire a bunch of people just to build MVP, you can seek help from <a href="http://idea2saas.com">companies</a> that specialize in SaaS MVP development.

 ## Final thoughts
 SaaS idea validation is critical to the successful actualization of your business ideas.
 When executed correctly, it can be your competitive advantage.
 On the contrary, if your product idea hasn’t undergone validation, then the creative skill that you have in you can be killed.
 How will you validate your next SaaS idea?
 Good luck.